awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_photo_analyzer_async/Readme.md

             } finally {

-                // Only close the client when you are completely done with it rekAsyncClient.close();
+                // Only close the client when you are completely done with it. rekAsyncClient.close();
             }